UniSiegenWiNeMe/opendash-docs/guides/using-the-cli.md

 └── package.json
 ```

-### Building
+## Building the instance

+In Console, navigate into the folder of your open.DASH instance.

-Before building your instance you have to run `npm install` to load all the dependencies.
+Before building your instance you have to run `npm install` to load all the dependencies in the instance folder.

-Once everything is ready you just have to run `opendash build`, which is the same as running `npm run build`.
+To test your build, run `opendash build` or `npm run build`.

+To test the behaviour of your build, you can start a simple web server for your open.DASH instance adding the `--serve` flag (short: `-s`) to your build statement.
+Additionally, you can automatically open your browser by adding `-o` and specify the port by adding `--port 8080`.

-If you want the build tool to watch for changes you make and build every time, use the `--watch` flag (short: `-w`).
+If you want the build tool to watch for changes you make and build every time a change is detected, use the `--watch` flag (short: `-w`).

-To start a simple web-server, which serves your instance, use the `--serve` flag (short: `-s`).
-If you want your browser to open use `-o` and to change the port `--port 8080`.
+This way, you do not have to rebuild once you change the widgets or the instance intsself.

-By default there is a npm script for running `opendash build -ws`, which is called `watch`: `npm run watch`.
+For your convenience, we added a npm script running `opendash build -ws`: Its called `npm run watch`.

-### Next steps
+## Next steps

 Check the following links, to learn how to feed your instance with data and how to extend open.DASH with custom widgets.